bitcoin-s/bitcoin-s/docs/node/node.md

 read more about how neutrino works [here](https://suredbits.com/neutrino-what-is-it-and-why-we-need-it/).
 At this time, bitcoin-s only supports connecting to one trusted peer.

+#### Limitations

+Currently, the node does not have an active mempool.
+It is only aware of transactions it broadcasts and ones confirmed in blocks.

 #### Callbacks

 Bitcoin-S support call backs for the following events that happen on the bitcoin p2p network: